 Spinal Cord Injury

-St. Joseph's Parkwood Hospital is home to the Southwestern Ontario Regional Spinal Cord Injury Rehabilitation Program.
+St. Joseph's Parkwood Institute is home to the Southwestern Ontario Regional Spinal Cord Injury Rehabilitation Program.
 Research within this area focuses on regeneration, restoration and rehabilitation.
 Our cutting edge research programs help people gain greater recovery from trauma, manage their medical complications and enjoy greater quality of life.

 Collaboration of Rehabilitation Research Evidence (CORRE) Research Group